brknapp/Project_1/README.md

     ## [1] 332324.2

 On average, every movie in my data set gets 332324 imdbVotes.
-Now, let’s get the average imdbVotes for every genre:
+Let’s make a box plot showing the spread of the number of imdbVotes for every
+genre:

 ``` r
 A<-data.frame(formatted_data$Genre,formatted_data$imdbVotes)